smashedr/exec-test-action/README.md

 - [Support](#Support)
 - [Contributing](#Contributing)

 Set up a Remote Docker Context over SSH using Password or Keyfile Authentication.
-Allowing all subsequent `docker` commands to run on the remote host.
+This allows all subsequent `docker` commands to run on the remote host ([context](https://docs.docker.com/engine/manage-resources/contexts/)).

 ```yaml
 steps: